kuremon1/ServianTechChallenge/README.md

 ## 3- Build Servian Image and push to ACR

-Modify conf.toml file and push image to Azure Container Registry **How to** : Set up the variables.json files and run the PushApptoACR Script.
+Modify conf.toml file and push image to Azure Container Registry.

+**How to** : Set up the variables.json files and run the PushApptoACR Script.

 ## 4- Configure Web App and Azure Postgres using configure ConfigureWebApp script.

-This will setup connection string, persistent storage, environment variables and health check on Azure
+This will setup connection string, persistent storage, environment variables and health check on Azure.

+**How to** : Set up the variables.json files and run the configureWebAp.ps1 Script.

 ## 5- Test and validate :